Meet Amyl and the Sniffers: Melbourne’s Most Buzziest Band

 Declan: “What’d you reckon?”

 Bryce: “It was good.
 I’ve been listening to a mix of stuff really.
 I’ve got a compilation of Sunny Boys they’re an Australian power pop band from the late 70s/early 80s.
-I just listen to that, all their singles that’s about it.”
+I just listen to that all of their singles.
+That’s about it.”